-A well-written incident report protects your participants, protects your organisation, and demonstrates to the NDIS Commission that you take safety seriously.
+Incident reports help keep participants safe, improve services and meet your legal and NDIS Practice Standard obligations.
+A well-written report protects your participants, protects your organisation, and demonstrates to the NDIS Commission that you take safety seriously.
 A poorly written one can be returned for resubmission — eating into your five-business-day notification deadline.
-AuditCore provides a structured incident form that guides workers through every required field in plain language, reducing the risk of incomplete reports.
+AuditCore provides a structured incident form that guides workers through every required field in plain language.

 Step 1 — Record the Incident Immediately